launchdarkly/api-client-python/docs/SegmentsApi.md

 Get Big Segment membership for user

-Returns the membership status (included/excluded) for a given user in this segment.
-This operation does not support basic Segments.
+Get the membership status (included/excluded) for a given user in this Big Segment.
+This operation does not support standard segments.

 ### Example